bcgov/nr-rfc-alertauthoring/docs/backend-planning/data_flow.md

 * Changing the alert level associated with a basin results in either
   1. The creation of new Cap event for that alert level
-  2. If a cap event with the new alert level already exists, that event will be edited adding the new area to it, and removing it from other CAP events.
+  2. If a cap event with the new alert level already exists, that event will be edited (updated) adding the new area to it, and removing it from other CAP events.
+  3. CAP event cancellations will essentially close that cap event.
+If a CAP event is cancelled, and then a subsequent event is created for the same alert_level, that will generate a net new CAP event.

 Cap Event Attributes:
 * Area
 * Alert Level
 * Cap Event Action type [ALERT, UPDATE, CANCEL, None]

-##### Scenario 1

-Two area are effected with the same alert levels:
-* basin 1 - High Streamflow advisory
-* basin 2 - High Streamflow advisory

-Cap Events Emitted:
-* Event 1 - basin 1 and basin 2 - High Streamflow advisory

-##### Scenario 2

-Two areas are effected with different alert levels:
-* basin 1 - High Streamflow Advisory
-* basin 2 - Flood Watch

-Cap Events Emitted:
-* Event 1 - basin 1 High Streamflow Advisory
-* Event 2 - basin 2 - Flood watch
+* Cap Area / Basin